zannloo/tp/docs/DeveloperGuide.md

 **Aspect: How store reference to children**

 * **Alternative 1 (current implementation):** HashMap.
-    * Pros: Able to check/find if a student/group is present efficiently, mapping objects by their Id also makes executing commands in a folder-like structure easier.
+    * Pros: Able to check/find if a student/group is present efficiently, mapping objects by their ID also makes executing commands in a folder-like structure easier.
     * Cons: Not really any.
 * **Alternative 2**: Array.
     * Pros: Very easy to implement